See reviews >

-If you would like to appoint someone to act on your behalf, a power of attorney can be created, provided you have the necessary mental capacity.
+power of attorney is a legal document which gives a person(s) the authority to act on behalf of another (donor).
+If you would like to appoint someone to act on your behalf, a power of attorney can be created, provided you have the mental capacity.

-There are two types of LPA, “property and financial affairs” and “health and welfare”.
-They must be registered with the Office of the Public Guardian before they are used.
+The LPAs must be registered with the Office of the Public Guardian before they are used.

-It is important to note that an LPA for health and welfare is only effective when the donor is unable to make decisions about their health, but the property and financial document can be used for the convenience provided the donor gives consent.
+It is important to note that an LPA for health and welfare is only effective when the donor is unable to make decisions about their health, but the property and financial document can be used for convenience provided the donor gives consent.

 What is an enduring power of attorney (EPA)?